 When thinking about this aspect, it’s best to tie this back to size and evaluate if these two go hand-in-hand.

 For example, without a cover, can you pick up and carry the smoker by hand?
 Or does it have wheels?
-If it doesn’t have wheels, can you easily make some after a quick trip to your local hardware store?
+If it doesn’t have wheels, can you easily add some after a quick trip to your local hardware store?

 Choosing a model that has an excellent warranty isn’t always a must, but it’s a nice aspect in case problems arise.

-It’s often easy to overlook the ‘human error’ variable of life and keep in mind that sometimes-- stuff just happens.
+It’s often easy to overlook the human error variable of life and keep in mind that sometimes stuff just happens.
 Plain and simple.
 When it does, are you prepared and backed by a manufacturer that offers outstanding customer service?